- Education Authorities

 - Trainee Management Graduate Scheme

 History degrees provide opportunities for employment in a variety of jobs.
 History, as opposed to some of the more vocational degrees, broadens career opportunities and does not narrow a student down to one career path.
 At a purely practical level, a degree in history is important because it provides the basic skills needed for students to go further in sociology, politics, international relations and economics.
-As well as obvious career paths such as teaching and postgraduate study in History, History is also an ideal discipline for almost all careers in the law, the civil service and the private sector.
+As well as obvious career paths such as teaching, History is also an ideal discipline for almost all careers in the law, the civil service and the private sector.
 This is because the history curriculum teaches students to research and assess material, to gather information and develop arguments, and to reach logical conclusions.
-The composition of the history essay trains young people to write reports and prepare presentations; skills that employers say many graduates lack.
+The composition of the history essay trains young people to write reports and prepare presentations; skills that employers say graduates lack.
 It might be noted that history graduates punch above their weight in many disciplines including, finance, public service and the media.
 Our graduates work in a wide variety of careers including teaching, central and local government, museums and libraries, and as managers in industry and retailing.
-There is also a broad range of postgraduate opportunities open to you including teaching.
+There is also a broad range of postgraduate opportunities open to you, including teaching.

 Work placement / study abroad

 Students will complete a short work placement in their second year.

 If students are interested in studying abroad, they will be offered opportunities to attend partner institutions in Europe through the ERASMUS programme and the USA through the ISEP scheme.
 More information is available at: